 Get the Look:

 Do you always succumb to the dark and mysterious types?
 Then you’ll undoubtedly be crushing on velvet.
-Velvet seduces the senses and brings rich and deep hues to life.
+Velvet home decor seduces the senses and brings rich and deep hues to life.
 Just try it.
 You’ll be drawn to the magnetic luster and multidimensional color of a velvet fabric choice.
-Why does velvet look so good in dark, moody hues?
+Why does velvet look so good in dark, moody hues–like dark red velvet?
 It’s because the velvet’s nap allows light to reflect at multiple 90 degree angles, creating that luxe, luminous sheen velvet is famous for.
 Even science agrees with us!

 Velvet also works as great fabric for a bold statement piece, be it the sofa, the daybed, or a wingback chair.
 Worried about creating a look that is too flashy and frumpy?
 The key is to use velvet sparingly as a recurring motif throughout the home instead of buying all velvet furniture.
 Dress velvet down by pairing it with distressed wood or another unfinished finish.
 Or mix velvet with more modern materials like acrylic or steel.
 Even a few velvet throw pillows can up the visual interest of your room.

-Velvet looks good in almost any color, but it looks especially amorous in bright jewel tones that will bring a fun, feminine edge to your space.
+Velvet looks good in almost any color, but it looks especially amorous in bright jewel tones that will bring a fun, feminine edge to your living room.
 More muted velvets, like pale pinks, purples, and blues, also make you want to melt into the room itself.
 Velvet has a smooth yet feathery touch that tingles the senses.
-So it makes for the perfect fabric for creating a French feminine bedroom or adding texture to soften a sleek, modern space.
+So it makes for the perfect fabric for creating a French feminine bedroom (try a velvet headboard) or adding texture to soften a sleek, modern space.
 Spread the velvet love!